Analysts Are Bullish on Top Services Stocks: Casella Waste (CWST), Discovery (DISCA)

 Discovery (DISCA)

 According to TipRanks.com, Maral is a 5-star analyst with an average return of 49.4% and a 82.2% success rate.
-Maral covers the Services sector, focusing on stocks such as Lions Gate Entertainment Class A, Lions Gate Entertainment Class B, and Sirius XM Holdings.
+Maral covers the Services sector, focusing on stocks such as Lions Gate Entertainment Class B, Lions Gate Entertainment Class A, and Warner Music Group.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Discovery with a $36.07 average price target.
+Discovery has an analyst consensus of Moderate Buy, with a price target consensus of $36.07.

-In a report released today, Eric Gonzalez from KeyBanc maintained a Buy rating on Papa John’s International, with a price target of $115.00.
-The company’s shares closed last Friday at $103.68, close to its 52-week high of $110.33.
+In a report released today, Joe Gomes from Noble Financial maintained a Buy rating on Kelly Services, with a price target of $25.00.
+The company’s shares closed last Monday at $20.59.

-According to TipRanks.com, Gonzalez is a 4-star analyst with an average return of 17.5% and a 68.7% success rate.
-Gonzalez covers the Services sector, focusing on stocks such as Restaurant Brands International, Brinker International, and McDonald’s.
+According to TipRanks.com, Gomes is a 5-star analyst with an average return of 35.6% and a 61.5% success rate.
+Gomes covers the Services sector, focusing on stocks such as Information Services Group, DLH Holdings, and Fat Brands.

-Papa John’s International has an analyst consensus of Strong Buy, with a price target consensus of $111.00, representing an 8.6% upside.
-In a report issued on February 9, Wedbush also maintained a Buy rating on the stock with a $110.00 price target.
+Currently, the analyst consensus on Kelly Services is a Moderate Buy with an average price target of $25.50, implying a 22.4% upside from current levels.
+In a report issued on February 17, Barrington also maintained a Buy rating on the stock with a $24.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.